 I hope you learned something, because we’ve covered just about everything we can.
 We’ve got plenty of resources for new players, so browsing through our blog may give you some more places to jump off of.

 Figuring out which set to buy packs for is an ever-evolving art, and the suggestion is likely to change based on the current meta, what format you’re looking to play, what archetype and colors you’re looking to build, and a bunch of other factors.
+If you do spend the gold or gems on a pack from a current set, you'll earn progress towards a golden pack of rares, like a rewards program.
 Hopefully we were able to shed some light on what to keep in mind and how to figure this out on your own.

 What set are you partial to, and which one do you think is the hands-down best set in the current Standard?
 And finally, be sure you've downloaded Arena Tutor if you're a newer player looking to track your collection and matches.